Wednesday, 28 October 2015

 Next job - moving bricks!
 We stood in two lines passing bricks one to the other to clear a space for the workmen to work on the new Church that is being built.
 It was dark by the time we finished - the sun sets really quickly here near the Equator, it just seems to drop down the sky.

 Wow.
 It's now Monday 5th and there has been so much to take in.
-Our 6th year pupils are great and are willing to do anything at all to help.
+Our 6th year pupils are great and are willing to do anything at all to help around the Luwero community.
 This morning we had a tour of both the primary and the secondary schools.
 There are three nursery classes followed by seven primary classes.
 They teach in a mixture of Lugandan and English and I was very impressed at how their English progresses quickly as they move up through the school.
-The pupils all gave us a big welcome and Gabriel taught me to say "Abaana, mole motwa" which means "hello children" I was introduced to the classes as "teacher Susan" and when I told them that I teach English and French they said *oooh!" - I don't know which one they found most interesting.
+The pupils all gave us a big welcome and Gabriel taught me to say "Abaana, mole motwa" which means "hello children."
+I was introduced to the classes as "teacher Susan" and when I told them that I teach English and French they all said "oooh!" - I don't know which one they found most interesting.
 The children were just gorgeous, too sweet for words, smiling and giving us high fives.

 This did not prevent us from joining in a lively and very hot game of football in the field later.
 I couldn't play because of my broken ankle but I talked to loads of little children and got some good photos.

-Of course by the time we actually got to bed it was 3 a.m. local time and breakfast was at 8 a.m., so it wasn't the longest of sleeps, but I fell asleep instantly in my reasonably cool room under my mosquito net.
-I feel very lucky because the pupils are in dormitories but the teachers have a room each in the main house which is very nice.
+Of course by the time we actually got to bed it was 3 a.m. local time and breakfast was at 8 a.m. so it wasn't the longest of sleeps, but I fell asleep instantly in my reasonably cool room under my mosquito net.
+I feel very lucky because the pupils are in dormitories but George and I have a room each in the main house which is very nice.
 And thank goodness that it's cool enough to sleep, I don't manage well without sleep!
 In fact for the first time in weeks I had no nightmares which was great.

 After breakfast we all put on our church clothes and went to the most amazing service.
 The singing and dancing were fantastic, and the congregation all joined in.
 It was however very hot, and after about half an hour one of the pupils fainted, so I sat with her outside until she felt well enough to walk back to the house with me.
 While we were outside people came to say hello and ask how she was; one lady even prayed with us.
 We made it back to the house in one piece where she had a good sleep.
 Meanwhile the rest of the group continued in the church service for another two hours, they arrived back happy but sweaty in time for lunch.
 And after lunch the clouds rolled in (it is the rainy season in Uganda) and there was thunder and a brief but very heavy downpour which turned the red earth paths into rivers.
 All the people who live here rushed outside with buckets to collect the rain water.
 There are also pipes which run down from the gutters to large vats to collect rainwater.
 I sat on the balcony watching the downpour, it was great and then finished as suddenly as it began.
 A convivial evening of card-playing and chat ensued.